Family boat repair and fabrication shop

 “I almost can’t imagine not using it,” Garry says.
 “It has the power I need to do everything we do, but yet it’s versatile and it’s light.
 I can carry it anywhere, but yet it’s a perfect shop machine.”

-For an experienced welding shop with nearly 20 years in the boat repair industry, a machine that offers that combination coupled with consistent high arc quality is a game-changer.
+A machine that offers that combination coupled with consistent high arc quality is a game-changer.